luloxi/PunkSociety/README.md

-🐰 Bun3 is an social dapp 🫂 that empowers users to monetize 💰 their posts.
+🐰 Bun3 is an multimedia social dapp 🫂 that allows users to monetize 💰 their posts.

 - Posts tokenization on mainnet is optional.
 - Creators get income for sales of their tokenized posts